Cat-Ching's Divine Will

 Grants Far-throwing Status, which makes thrown items pierce through walls and creatures.

-Basically, stepping on this trap lets you throw Gitan against Hoppin' Hitter and Bored Kappa.
+Stepping on this trap lets you throw Gitan against Hoppin' Hitter (4-5F) and Bored Kappa (6-10F).

 Just be aware that you won't be able to recover thrown Gitan that misses its target.